Miro tables enable you to structure all of your board content in a matter of seconds.

 - Ctrl + U (for Windows) or Cmd + U (for Mac) to underline text

 - Arrows to move between cells (for Mac)

 Importing from Microsoft Excel or Google Spreadsheets to Miro table

-Copy cells in your Microsoft Excel document or Google Spreadsheets, select a cell in your Miro table, and press Ctrl + V (for Windows) or Cmd + V (for Mac).
-The content from the spreadsheet will be copied to the table!
+You can also copy cells in your spreadsheet, select a cell in your existing Miro table, and press Ctrl + V (for Windows) or Cmd + V (for Mac).
+The content from the spreadsheet will be copied to the table.

 Copying from a spreadsheet to Miro tables

 You can export tables as a CSV file by choosing the option on the context menu.
 To select the entire table, click its border.
 You can also export it as an image or PDF - learn more about Miro export here.

 Frequently asked questions

 Can I copy cells from one table to another?